shinhugh/raytracer/README.md

 populates an array of the RGB tuples that make up an image, which the user can filter/render as desired.
-To see how to render this output into an image file, refer to the source code for the provided sample program (`sample_program.cpp`).
+To see how to render this output into an image file, refer to the source code for the provided sample program (`/sample/sample_program.cpp`).
 It is very straightforward, and it contains plenty of comments.

 - Parsing of the scene configuration file is also not part of the core API, but an implementation is provided to supplement the sample program.
 If the provided